-We use a creative thematic approach to teaching, based on the National Curriculum, which sets out the aims, objectives, and details of what is to be taught in each year group or key stage.
-We have designed a 2-year rolling programme of topics to meet the needs of the different age groups while ensuring continuity and progression.
-Our medium and short-term lesson plans contain detailed information about the learning objectives and success criteria, the teaching activities and tasks to be set, the resources needed, and the type of assessment to be used.
+We use a creative thematic approach to teaching, based on individual National Curriculum subjects, which sets out the aims, objectives, and details of what is to be taught in each year group or key stage.
+We have designed a 2-year rolling programme of subject themes to meet the needs of the different age groups while ensuring continuity and progression.
+Our medium and short-term lesson plans contain detailed information about the learning objectives and success criteria that are taught, detailing the sequential steps of content and outlining the type of assessment to be used.
+The teaching activities and tasks give children opportunities to build on prior learnt knowledge and develop previously learnt skills using relevant resources.